arogozhnikov/readable_capsnet/README.md

 Two most important changes that made this possible are:

 - all convolutional capsules are packed into one fat convolution instead of splitting into several convolutions and then reshaping and concatenating, `einops` takes care of making that efficiently.
-Additionally `einops` takes resolves management.
+Additionally `einops` resolves weight management for capsules.
-- ugly routing implementation made efficient - all split/concat and specially repeats are eliminated by proper usage of `einsum` and `einops`
+- ugly routing implementation made efficient - all split/concat and all unnecessary repeats are eliminated by proper usage of `einsum` and `einops`